Hamas releases 24 hostages from Gaza on first day of Israel truce

 Hamas releases 24 captives from Gaza as Israel truce comes into effect

-Release of captives taken by Hamas in October 7 assault on southern Israel comes amid four-day truce.
+Israel releases 39 Palestinian prisoners in exchange as part of deal that includes a four-day truce in Gaza.

-The Palestinian armed group Hamas has released 24 hostages held captive by the group in Gaza for almost seven weeks, according to Qatar’s foreign ministry and the International Red Cross (ICRC), hours after an Israel-Hamas truce mediated by Qatar came into effect.
+The Palestinian armed group Hamas has released 24 hostages held captive in Gaza for almost seven weeks and Israel has released 39 Palestinian prisoners, hours after an Israel-Hamas truce mediated by Qatar came into effect.

 Among the captives released were 13 Israelis, 10 Thai nationals, and one Filipino citizen, Majed al-Ansari, a spokesperson of the Foreign Ministry in Qatar, said on Friday.